jdmonin/JSettlers2/README.txt

 CLIENT CONNECT:

 Now, double-click JSettlers.jar to launch the client.

-Or, if you want to see the message traffic and debug output, from another command line window start the player client with the following command:

-  java -jar JSettlers.jar localhost 8880
+If you'd prefer to start the player client from another command line window, use the following command: java -jar JSettlers.jar

 In the player client window, enter any name in the Nickname field and create a new game.